Analysis of long transients and detection of early warning signals of extinction in a class of predator-prey models exhibiting bistable behavior: Mathematical Model

+\begin{remark} The parameter regime chosen in system (\ref{nondim3}) lies in a vicinity of the curve of torus bifurcation that emanates from the zero-Hopf/fold-Hopf bifurcation point in the parameter space.
+The proximity to such a codimension-two bifurcation point leads to long transients that exhibit quasi-stationary dynamics, featuring very slowly decaying amplitude with rapid oscillations, in the vicinity of $E^*$ as seen in figure \ref{timeseries_all}. \end{remark}

-One way of analyzing the bistable behavior is by numerical computation of the invariant manifolds of the equilibria and the limit cycle and studying the dynamics generated by their interaction.
+In system (\ref{nondim3}) we noted that in a neighborhood of singular Hopf bifurcation, the invariant manifolds of the saddle-focus equilibrium play central roles in organizing the bistable dynamics.
+One way of analyzing the bistable behavior is by numerical computation of the invariant manifolds of the equilibria or the limit cycle and studying the dynamics generated by their interaction.
 Computations of such manifolds are numerically challenging as they involve stiffness related issues.
 Another approach is to reduce the system to a topologically equivalent form near the FSN II point on which a simpler geometric treatment can be applied.
 In this paper, we will take the latter approach.
 To characterize the local dynamics near $E^*$, we will reduce system (\ref{normal1}) to its normal form, which will be valid in a small neighborhood of $E^*$, and analyze it.
 The analysis will be then used to find an early warning sign of an impending population shift.
+We note that the local analysis performed near the singular Hopf point corresponds to the dynamics of the blown-up vector field on the central chart in the context of geometric desingularization \cite{ks1, ks2}.
+For orbits that start far from the vicinity of the stable manifold of $E^*$, one needs to consider appropriate phase-directional charts and define suitable global return maps to connect with the dynamics on the central chart.
+In this paper, we only focus on dynamics that start in a vicinity of the stable manifold of $E^*$.